spokestack/spokestack.io/content/docs/Concepts/export.md

 This guide details the process of exporting an existing interaction model from Alexa, Dialogflow, or Jovo for use with Spokestack.

+See also the documentation on [our training format](/docs/Concepts/Training-Data/nlu) for a way to create a model from scratch.

 ## Alexa

 1. Go to the [Alexa Developer Console](https://developer.amazon.com/en-US/docs/alexa/devconsole/about-the-developer-console.html).